ndebuhr/isidro/README.md

 * Automated presentation of data (e.g., deployment metrics, performance testing results, and spam trends)

 ## Prerequisites
-1. Willingness and ability to run the system on Google Cloud Platform (other cloud providers are possible, but would require some hacking)
+1. Willingness and ability to run the system on Google Cloud Platform (other cloud providers are possible, but would require some hacking), including the following APIs and features:
+    1. API: Binary Authorization
+    1. API: Cloud KMS
+    1. API: Kubernetes Engine
+    1. API: GKE Hub
+    1. API: Anthos
+    1. Anthos Feature: Service Mesh
 1. A domain or subdomain managed through Google Cloud DNS

 ## System installation